latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-1/solution-tf.md

   Enter a value:
 ```

+- You are shown the list of resources that will be created.
+Answer `Yes` and continue.

 - Wait for the deployment to finish.
 You can view the deployment from the Azure portal by selecting the Azure Subscription and clicking on *Deployments* from the navigation pane on the left.